tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - 1799

-### Q: When did the last episode of "Futurama" air before returning in 2023?
+### Q: When did the last episode of "Futurama" air?
 - **Correct Answer:** September 4, 2013
 - December 25, 2010
 - March 28, 1999
-- November 4, 2021
+- On Going

 ### Q: When did the online streaming service "Mixer" launch?